 What to Do When You've Been Pulled Over for Impaired Driving in Ohio

 In an OVI case, the prosecution must show evidence of impairment, including reckless driving, slurred speech, loss of balance, bloodshot eyes, the smell of alcohol on the breath, and other common signs.
 This evidence is generally gathered through field sobriety testing, which can be flawed and often subject to the arresting officer’s discretion.
 Our attorneys have training in field sobriety testing and are prepared to go toe-to-toe with the officers on their training.

 If you have been pulled over, remember the following:

 - Be polite to the officer, but do not answer any question without a lawyer present

 - Do not submit to field sobriety testing, which can be subjective and lead to evidence against you

-- Contact an attorney as soon as possible
+- Contact our OVI attorneys as soon as possible